1

 -

-Soil Type: Adaptable to a range of soil types, including clay, loam, and sandy soils. -
+Soil Type: Adaptable to a variety of soil types, prefers slightly acidic to neutral pH. -

-Pruning Instructions: Prune in late winter or early spring to maintain shape and remove dead or damaged wood. -
+Pruning Instructions: Prune in late winter or early spring to maintain shape and remove dead wood. -

 Share